skatsubo/immich-library-check/README.md

 ## Caveats

 > [!WARNING]
 > This is a proof of concept and not extensively tested.
-It may produce incomplete or incorrect results in edge cases, such as live photos or stacked assets.
+It may produce incomplete or incorrect results in edge cases, such as stacked assets.
 Please report if you encounter bugs.

 Current limitations:
 - Filenames containing the pipe character `|`, tabs or newlines are not supported.